 Airbnb lists a plethora of great places to stay in Jerome, with unique options for any budget.
 For example, you could sleep in an adobe house, a modern mansion above the town, or a luxury cottage complete with a stone fireplace and a clawfoot tub.
 If you haven’t used Airbnb before, sign up here to get 15 percent off your first stay!

-There are only two hotels in Jerome itself: the Mile High Inn and the Conner Hotel.
+There are only a few hotels in Jerome itself, and the Mile High Inn and the Conner Hotel are two of the main options.
 Both are located in magnificent historic buildings and, like many places in town, both are thought to be haunted.
 There are plenty of other hotels near Jerome as well, mainly down the road in Cottonwood.

 View this post on Instagram